Nervosys/Botnix/docs/languages-frameworks/python.section.md

 This will create a unified environment that has not just our Python interpreter and its Python dependencies, but also tools like `black` or `mypy` and libraries like `libffi` the `openssl` in scope.
-This is generic and can span any number of tools or languages across the Nixpkgs ecosystem.
+This is generic and can span any number of tools or languages across the Botpkgs ecosystem.

 ##### Installing environments globally on the system {#installing-environments-globally-on-the-system}